microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 ## Batch run without YAML

-User can also batch run a flex flow without YAML.
+User can also batch run a flow without YAML.
 Instead of calling `pf.save` to create flow YAML first.

 ::::{tab-set}